brodieG/unitizer/README.md

 test file dance, or do you use `testthat::expect_equal_to_reference` or other snapshot testing a lot?

-With `unitizer` you review function output at an interactive prompt as you would with informal tests.
-You then store the value, conditions ( e.g. warnings, etc.), and environment for use as the reference values in formal tests, all with a single keystroke.
+With `unitizer` you interactively review your code, as you would when informally testing it by typing it at the R prompt.
+Then, with a single keystroke, `unitizer` stores the code, the value and any conditions (warnings, errors, etc.) it produced, and turns the lot into a formal regression test.

 ### Streamlined Debugging